alexsteele/designs/code_deploy.md

 ![deploy_cluster](diagrams/deploy_cluster.png)

 Clusters run jobs.
-The cluster manager provides an API to configure jobs.
-It deploys tasks to hosts based on the JobSpec.
+Each cluster is managed by a cluster manager.
+The manager provides an API to configure and submit jobs.
+Jobs are defined by a JobSpec and executed as a collection of tasks running on worker host.
 Each host runs a task daemon which monitors tasks and handles requests from the manager.
 When a task daemon receives a task, it fetches the target artifact from the artifact store, starts the task, then notifies the manager of the task state changes.
 A separate monitoring job keeps tabs on running tasks and notifies the manager of failures.

 ```
 Job URLs identify jobs